ibent95/dynamic-form-angular/README.md

 # DynamicFormApp
-This project is an implementation of dynamic forms using Angular on the client side
+This client-side project is an implementation of dynamic forms using [Angular](https://angular.io) and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2 and now it is upgraded to version 16.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.
+## Development purpose

-## Development server
+This project was created to implement what I found and learned in my previous work at a university in Indonesia.
+It is something about a database for all lecturer to save their work like publications, research, teaching, and more.
+The purpose is to make a form that can fill all needed and can rapidly change when necessary, whenever the developer or administrator wants, just make changes in the database and the form can be used immediately.
+So no more deployment stage is run with this configuration.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Also, this is my project to learn and implement more features, libraries, codes, or logic in Typescript/Javascript/Angular.

-## Build and watch
+## Features

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+1. Publications (with Dynamic Forms, grid system, recursive components).
-Or you can run `npm run watch` to build the project automatically every time you save changes.
+2. Components (with other third parties, that I will list soon...)

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Please get in touch with me at ibent95tuny@gmail for further help or discussion.